Frequently Asked Questions About Crete: Learn All You Need to Know About the Island!

 Sea landscape and goat, Crete

-That’s a very personal question that I’d be able to answer if we were close friends… and sometimes not even then!
+That’s a very personal question I’d be able to answer if we were close friends… and sometimes not even then!

 The truth is that Crete rarely disappoints because it is so diverse and offers so many different things to do and types of holidays that you most probably find something that appeals to you: